reach-sh/reach-lang/docs/src/tut/community-insurance/index.md

     PUBLISH_EXPR,
     PAY_EXPR,
     CONSENSUS_EXPR)
-  .api(API_EXPR,                                    // API_EXPR refers to one of our API functions such as "CommunityMember.payMonthlyFee" on line 131
+  .api(API_EXPR,                                    // API_EXPR refers to one of our API functions such as "CommunityMember.registerMembership" on line 103
-    ASSUME_EXPR,                                    // ASSUME_EXPR compares to our line 132
+    ASSUME_EXPR,                                    // ASSUME_EXPR compares to our line 104
-    PAY_EXPR,                                       // PAY_EXPR compares to our Line 133 - (ob) => ob.mfee
+    PAY_EXPR,                                       // PAY_EXPR compares to our Line 105 - (_) => mandatoryEntryFee
-    CONSENSUS_EXPR)                                 // CONSENSUS_EXPR refers to one of our functions on Lines 117-130, 134-140, 144-175, 179-213, 217-233 and 237-249
+    CONSENSUS_EXPR)                                 // CONSENSUS_EXPR refers to one of our .api() function arg on Lines 106-117
-  .api_(API_EXPR,                                   // API_EXPR refers to one of our API functions such as "CommunityMember.createClaim" on line 141
+  .api_(API_EXPR,                                   // API_EXPR refers to one of our API functions such as "CommunityMember.payMonthlyFee" on line 118
     CHECKED_CONSENSUS_EXPR)
   .timeout(DELAY_EXPR, () =>                        //we are not using .timeout() in our program
     TIMEOUT_BLOCK);
 ```

-If you have really followed through this tutorial step by step to this point, We are sure that you already feel confirtable
-working with APIs in Reach.
-Now let's write the last piece of code for our Reach program.
-It's similar to writing a conclusion statement while writing an essay in English human language.
-The only difference is that this (Reach) is not a human language, it's a programming language instead.
+Welcome back from that technical study of one of the API functions.
+We have finished discussing the first of our 6 `CommunityMember` API functions namely
+`registerMembership`, `payMonthlyFee`, `createClaim`, `respondToClaim`, `withDrawClaim` and `stopContract`.
+They each have the very same structure, we are just calling the same `.api()` function for each of our declared API functions.
+You can repeatedly call/chain the `.api()` as many times as you want to the base `parallelReduce()` call as previously mentioned.
+Since all of them are similar, there is no need to repeat the same discussion as we just finished above for the `registerMembership`.
+Each of the other 5 will fllow exactly the same format.
+In our `index.rsh` file code,
+the repeatitive call to the `.api()` for each of our API functions occupy lines 118 - 233.
 ```
 load: /examples/insurance/index.rsh
-range: 251-267
+range: 234-243
 ```
-+ Line 253 transfers any funds that remained on the "table" (left overs) to the deployer, the Insurer in this case.
++ Line 236 transfers any funds that remained on the "table" (left overs) to the deployer, the Insurer in this case.
-+ Line 256 `commit()` function terminates the consensus step which we started on line 71 by calling `Insurer.publish()`
++ Line 239 `commit()` function terminates the consensus step which we started on line 70 by calling `Insurer.publish()`
-+ Finally Line 258, `exit()` ends the program.
++ Finally Line 241, `exit()` ends the program.
 Once this line of code is executed, the deployed contract will exit from execution.
 If we still want it to continue running, then we have to make sure we don't allow execution control to reach hear.

 Recall that we did that by using `contractIsRunning` boolean variable as our while loop condition, which can only become false
 when set explicitly in future.
 If we never set it to false explicitly, then the contract will never stop running.
-+ Line 234 through 249 is responsible for stopping this contract once it has been deployed.
++ Line 220 through 233 is responsible for stopping this contract later after it has been deployed,
+if the deployer needs to stop it for any reason.

 Our reach program is now complete and ready to communicate with a frontend.

 ## The frontend in React, styled with Tailwind CSS
-Next, let's write our React frontend code.
+Next, let's discuss our React frontend code.
 In your `src` folder of the React app, find and open a file named `App.js`.
-Overwrite everything inside with the code below.
+It contains the code below.
 ```
 load: /examples/insurance/src/App.js
 range: 1-18